decayedNeutron/comp-phys-dump/README.md

 # Computational Physics Dump
-This repository contains all my codes/results written during the Computational Physics course at IISER Pune taken by Prof. A. Chatterjee, Prof. P. Ghosh & Prof. S. Dube
+This repository contains all my codes/results written during the Computational Physics course at IISER Pune Course was by taken by <b>Prof. A. Chatterjee, Prof. P. Ghosh & Prof. S. Dube</b>